bootphon/abkhazia/README.md

 * [Kaldi Speech Recognition Toolkit](http://kaldi-asr.org).

+    * **In brief** the ``./install_kadi.sh`` will download, configure and compile kaldi to ``./kaldi``.
+This should work on any standard Unix distribution and fail on the first encoutered error.
+If so, install kaldi manually as detailed in the following steps.

 	* Because Kaldi is developed under continuous integration, there is no published release to rely on.
 To ensure the abkhazia stability, we therefore  maintain a Kaldi fork that is guaranteed to